raphsilva/naive-opinion-miner/readme.md

 # Methodology

 Opinions are identified by their polarity and aspect.
-Aspects are found based on a list of words that are used as clued (`opinion_mining/aspects.json`).
+Aspects are found based on a list of words that are used as clues (`opinion_mining/aspects.json`).
 Polarities are guessed based on the rating that the review writer gave to the product.

 # To execute